 Do you have any recommendations for reusable freezer containers for storing individual meals and maybe small casseroles?
 I can’t really find anything at the store for freezer storage other than quart and gallon Ziploc freezer bags which would just make a giant mess.

-Honestly, we use these containers from Ziploc.
+Honestly, we use containers from Ziploc.
 They work really well over a lot of uses – at least a dozen and they’re still ticking.
 We bought a bunch when they were on sale at a local store.

 To label them, we just use ordinary masking tape and a marker.
 We mark them with the contents, the date we packed it, and usually a “use by:” date, too.